deepanshs/mrinversion/docs/getting_started.rst

     >>> data_object = cp.load(examples.sideband02) # load the CSDM file with the csdmpy module
     >>> true_data_object = cp.load(examples.true_distribution02) # the true solution for comparison

-The variable ``data_object`` is the csdm object containing a one-dimension pure anisotropic spinning sideband spectrum.
+The variable ``data_object`` is the `CSDM <https://csdmpy.readthedocs.io/en/latest/api/CSDM.html>`_ object containing a one-dimension pure anisotropic spinning sideband spectrum.
 The coordinates and the corresponding responses from this dataset are

 .. doctest::